Cosmic-ray database update: ultra-high energy, ultra-heavy, and anti-nuclei cosmic-ray data (CRDB v4.0): New data in 4.0

 \subsection{Antimatter CRs}

-So far, anti-protons are the only anti-nuclei found in CRs.
+So far, antiprotons are the only antinuclei found in CRs.
 They were first detected at the end of the seventies \citep{1979ICRC....1..330B,1981ApJ...248.1179B} and soon interpreted by \citet{1984PhRvL..53..624S} as possible dark matter signatures.
 The pioneering theoretical aspects and subsequent efforts were acknowledged by the 2019 Cosmology Gruber prize: {\em [...]
-Silk recognised dark matter's indirect signatures such as anti-protons in cosmic rays and high energy neutrinos from the Sun}.
-This exploration continues with modern experiments, which have detected several tens of thousands of anti-protons \citep{2016PhRvL.117i1103A}.
+Silk recognised dark matter's indirect signatures such as antiprotons in cosmic rays and high energy neutrinos from the Sun}.
+This exploration continues with modern experiments, which have detected several tens of thousands of antiprotons \citep{2016PhRvL.117i1103A}.

 The quest for $Z<-1$ CRs is also very much alive but the expected fluxes are very low.
-Indeed, most if not all CRs anti-protons can be attributed to nuclear production (H and He CRs on the interstellar gas) during CR propagation in the Galaxy.
-The cost to create and fuse together an extra anti-proton or anti-neutron from colliding protons is a roughly $10^{-4}$ suppression factor \citep[e.g.][]{2020arXiv200210481K}.
-As a consequence, the ratio of astrophysical CR anti-protons to protons is at most $\sim10^{-4}$ \citep[e.g.][]{2016PhRvL.117i1103A}, and the ratio of astrophysical CR anti-nuclei (of atomic number $A$) to protons is expected to go very roughly as $10^{-4A}$.
+Indeed, most if not all CRs antiprotons can be attributed to nuclear production (H and He CRs on the interstellar gas) during CR propagation in the Galaxy.
+The cost to create and fuse together an extra antiproton or antineutron from colliding protons is a roughly $10^{-4}$ suppression factor \citep[e.g.][]{2020arXiv200210481K}.
+As a consequence, the ratio of astrophysical CR antiprotons to protons is at most $\sim10^{-4}$ \citep[e.g.][]{2016PhRvL.117i1103A}, and the ratio of astrophysical CR antinuclei (of atomic number $A$) to protons is expected to go very roughly as $10^{-4A}$.
 So far, only upper limits have been derived on the latter \citep{2002RPPh...65.1243G}.
-CR anti-deuterons are particularly difficult to detect because they must be isotopically separated from the $\bar{p}$ tail, and also because charge confusion rejection from $p$ should be at the level of $10^8$.
+CR antideuterons are particularly difficult to detect because they must be isotopically separated from the $\bar{p}$ tail, and also because charge confusion rejection from $p$ should be at the level of $10^8$.
 The AMS-02 experiment on the ISS or the GAPS experiment based on a novel detection technique could detect a few events in the near future \citep{2016PhR...618....1A}.
-Although at a much lower level, anti-helium events may have been seen in AMS-02 very preliminary analyses \citep{Ting}.
-Whether these events are real, and whether this is compatible with no detection of anti-deuterons and can be accounted for physics scenario is still at the exploratory stage \citep{2019PhRvD..99b3016P,2020arXiv200108749C,2020arXiv200204163V}; a confirmation of these events would have huge consequences.
+Although at a much lower level, antihelium events may have been seen in AMS-02 very preliminary analyses \citep{Ting}.
+Whether these events are real, and whether this is compatible with no detection of antideuterons and can be accounted for physics scenario is still at the exploratory stage \citep{2019PhRvD..99b3016P,2020arXiv200108749C,2020arXiv200204163V}; a confirmation of these events would have huge consequences.